 Author: Josh Keegan, Owner and Director

-Internet access for everyone is something a number of large scale technology companies are actively looking to provide for the other 4.3 billion people on the planet who currently do not have it (Source: Wikipedia).
+Internet access for everyone is something a number of large scale technology and space companies are actively looking to provide for the other 4.3 billion people on the planet who currently do not have it (Source: Wikipedia).

 Whether or not the each company will restrict the Internet to their own unique version remains to be seen.
 By this I mean, will there be walled gardens, where the user is limited to the individual providers?

 Whilst there is debate about the ethics of each company, their overall intentions and how much space junk will there be in orbit around the Earth; one particular aspect has been missed: what will happen when people currently without the Internet do, once they have it?

 Regardless of provider, going from no Internet to complete unadulterated Internet access will change the world and the way we look at the third world.
 Bill Gates has detailed this in a number of posts regarding how it will change local economies and the way in which business is done, particularly how Africa will be prosperous by 2030 (Source: Futurology).

 What excites me the most is the potential of the new class of hidden genius - those who are possibly unaware that the sum of all human knowledge will be available at their fingertips, readily accessible and full of potential.
 Driven by circumstance and the place in which they are born, where the daily struggle to survive, let alone live, will be these people who will drive us in unexpected directions.
 Businesses will be created the likes of which should not succeed, but do; new academics will come forward, thrust into our world because of the shear genius they possess.

 To know what is coming, I have looked back on the past and noted what is happening right now.